dmulligan/dmulligan.github.io/_posts/2013-06-27-Moving-to-a-new-computer.md

 title: Moving to a new computer
 ---

 Moving to a new computer can have both its pros and cons.
-From one side, its (hopefully) a cool new computer but it also means you have to move all of you existing data across, that's if you don't want to start afresh.
-With the advert of the cloud, things have become a lot simpler.
+From one side its (hopefully) a new computer, but on the other side it means you have to move all of your existing data across, that's if you don't want to start afresh.
+With the advent of the cloud, things have become a lot simpler.
 Developer's lives also have become simpler when moving code / workspaces if Git is used.
-Here's a list of notes that I created when moving to a new laptop recently.
+Here's a list of notes that I took when moving to a new laptop recently.

 Firefox
 -------
-After installing Firefox on your new computer, just copy the following directory from your old comptuer to your new and open Firefox.
-Ensure to close the browser on both computers first!
+After installing Firefox on your new computer, just copy the following directory from the old computer to the new and then open Firefox.
+Ensure to close the browser on both computers first before coping the data!

 Windows XP:
 		C:\Documents and Settings\<WINDOWS_USERNAME>\Application Data\Mozilla\